 npx drizzle-kit migrate

-This will generate a new migration file in the db/out directory, which will look something like this:
+This will generate a migration file like:

 ALTER TABLE "todos" ADD COLUMN "due_date" timestamp;